Netgate/TNSR_IDS/README.md

 The "include the resources in the image" method is the most simple.
 Assuming that Docker has been installed on the host system (`sudo yum install docker` or equivalent), perform the following steps:
 1. Build a copy of the tnsrids utility for a Linux target `GOOS=linux GOARCH=amd64 go build tnsrids`
 2. Create a directory to hold everything required by the Docker image and place the following files therein:
    * The newly built Linux tnsrids
    * The configuration file tnsrids.conf
    * ca.crt
    * tnsrids.crt
    * tnsrids.key
    * The file Dockerfile_inclusive from this repository, whuch MUST be renamed to simply "Dockerfile"
 3. Now change directories to the new directory and build the Docker image with `docker build --tag tnsrids .`

 **IMPORTANT NOTE**
-The file names used for the configuration file, ca, certificate and key must all match the names used in the Dockerfile and in hte configuration file.
-THe Docker file will include a particular ca, for example, so the configuration file needs to reference the same file.
+The file names used for the configuration file, ca, certificate and key must all match the names used in the Dockerfile and in the configuration file.

 To run the Docker image use the command `docker run -p 12345:12345/udp tnsrids:latest` where the published port corresponds to the UDP port in the tnsrids configuraion file.